wago-enterprise-education/vscode-wago-cc100/README.md

 Selecting **rename** prompts you to enter a new name.

-The **reset** option activates Codesys again and reverts all extension actions, including program removal.
+The **reset** option activates CODESYS runtime again and reverts all extension actions, including program and docker image removal.

 Choosing **remove** deletes the controller from the sidebar, its configuration, and its entry from the `wago.yaml`.
 Controller settings themselves remain unchanged.